n-mo92/nm_forest_thesis/scrapy_setup_info.md

 4. git pull origin main
 5. Afterwards, delete the git files which are created in wikiloc_scrapy\wikiloc_scrapy\spiders (otherwise you end up working on the achiallah-hub Wiki4CES repo rather than your own repo!)

-**NOTE** Instead of Steps 2-4 I first just tried the simple command git clone https://github.com/achaiallah-hub/Wiki4CES.git This works, but it stores the .py scripts inside a repo directory folder called Wiki4CES, and I think this causes problems when trying to use the spiders later.
+**NOTE** Instead of Steps 2-4, at first I just tried the simple command git clone https://github.com/achaiallah-hub/Wiki4CES.git This works, but it stores the .py scripts inside a repo directory folder called Wiki4CES, and I think this causes problems when trying to use the spiders later.
 Steps 2-4 are a work-around: this way the python scripts are directly within the "spiders" directory without being inside another directory.
 In order to do steps 2-4 an **ssh-key** needs to be set up.

 #### Step 4: Adjust scrapy settings: add default request headers